UTexas

 Sec.
 11–608.
 Evidence in Hearings

-1. Legal rules of evidence do not apply to university hearings for alleged violations of institutional rules.
+1. Legal rules of evidence do not apply to university hearings for alleged violations of the Institutional Rules.

 2. All university hearings shall use the “preponderance of the evidence” standard, defined in Sec.
 11-102(d) as that which is “more likely to have occurred than not”.

-3. The Dean of Students has the burden of providing evidence and proving the charges by the preponderance of the evidence.
+3. Student Conduct has the burden of providing evidence and proving the charges by the preponderance of the evidence.

 4. During the hearing, the Hearing Officer or the Foreperson of the Student Conduct Panel may admit evidence, including testimony and documentary evidence.
 The Hearing Officer or the Foreperson of the Student Conduct Panel may exclude irrelevant, immaterial, and unduly repetitious evidence.
 All evidence admitted during the hearing will be made a part of the record.